Updated: Oct 16, 2022

-The “progress” update on Neuralink, is about his startup that's trying to create a link between brains and computers. – the one he sees as an existential threat to humanity.
-The aim of the device is to help those with brain and spinal cord injuries, or congenital defects.
+The “progress” update on Neuralink is about his startup trying to create a link between brains and computers. – the one he sees as an existential threat to humanity.
+The device aims to help those with brain and spinal cord injuries or congenital defects.
 But the long-term goal is to build a "digital superintelligence layer" to link humans with artificial intelligence.

-Knowing my penchant for marking the connections between transgenderism, transhumanism, technology and capitalism, someone asked me this morning, what I think of this.
-How could something so amazing for people with spinal cord injuries be bad (I think transhumanism is terrible)?
-No one ever thinks of this type of progress as bad.
-I mean who can argue with helping injured people?
+Knowing my penchant for marking the connections between transgenderism, transhumanism, technology, and capitalism, someone asked me this morning what I think of this.
+How could something so unique for people with spinal cord injuries be wrong (I believe transhumanism is terrible)?
+No one ever thinks of this type of progress as wrong.
+I mean, who can argue with helping injured people?

-The second issue I have with this, is all the natural “resources,” or destruction of the natural world, that goes into the tech that creates this “progress.”
-It seems a wee bit counter-productive, to my mind.
-It’s not that there is no thought about this as the icebergs continue their slip into the long dark night, but that tech speeds ahead of us, while we’re still in conversation mode – and by “we,” I mean the uber rich.
+The second issue I have with this is all the natural “resources,” or destruction of the natural world that goes into the tech that creates this “progress.”
+It seems a wee bit counter-productive to my mind.
+It’s not that there is no thought about this as the icebergs continue their slip into the long night, but that tech speeds ahead of us while we’re still in conversation mode – and by “we,” I mean the uber-rich.
 The 99% don’t get a vote.

-And lastly, the risk posed by transhumanism may seem worth it, unless we consider the path we’re already on.
-Our high-speed transportation modes bring thrilling opportunities and first-hand knowledge of other cultures.
-They also separate us from the living communities, land and the people we were born to and around, creating not just distance in terms of time and space but distance from the same forms of knowledge that will emerge for each family member from that land and connectedness to each other.
+And lastly, the risk posed by transhumanism may seem worth it unless we consider the path we’re already on.
+Our high-speed transportation modes bring exciting opportunities and first-hand knowledge of other cultures.
+They also separate us from the living communities, our land, and the people we were born to and around.
+They create distance in terms of time and space but also a distance from the same forms of knowledge that emerge for each family member from their particular land bases and their connectedness to each other.
 We may visit our families on those high speeds of transportation to get back once a year, but who will they have become to us?
 Will we know them as we would have, had we lived and grown amongst them?
-Would our relationships have proved more rooted and durable and enriching?
+Would our relationships have proved more rooted, durable, and enriching?

 The problem with technology is we never get to ask.
 We never get to consider the damage.
 Our societies are too big and complex to ask these questions at each juncture.
-The speed at which technology develops and the sheer size of complex cultures, prohibits a democratic process of evaluation along the lines of “should we or shouldn’t we?” and “what is the overall cost?”
+The speed at which technology develops and the sheer size of our complex cultures prohibits a democratic evaluation process along the lines of “should we or shouldn’t we?” and “what is the overall cost?”

 Add unfettered capitalism and stir.
-Capitalism doesn’t stop for anyone.
-It strives with the nearly life-like current of the market to create profit, like a heat seeking missile.
+Corporatism doesn’t stop for anyone.
+It strives with the nearly life-like current of the market to create profit, like a heat-seeking missile.
 Nothing must get in its way.
 And those at the top, with all the money, are addicted to its flow.
-You can almost hear the technical heartbeat of the market each day upon awakening: progress, progress, progress, where once there was the magnificent pulse of the natural world surrounding us, enveloping us, connecting us through the currents of the planets waterways, other species, our particular landbase and our communities.
+You can almost hear the technical heartbeat of the market each day upon awakening: progress, progress, progress, where once there was the magnificent pulse of the natural world surrounding us, enveloping us, connecting us through the currents of the planet's waterways, other species, our respective land base, and our communities.

 Motor vehicle accidents are the leading cause of spinal cord injuries.
-In fact, 102 people die each day from auto accidents.
-We create technologies that put us at risk for injuries we then create technologies to fix.
+102 people die each day from auto accidents.
+We create technologies that put us at risk for injuries we then make technologies to fix them.
 I don’t see a lot of sanity in this.
-I see a lot of harms that get no restitution but proliferate outwards like an incurable cancer, covering our world and all the species in it.
+I know a lot of harms get no restitution but proliferate outwards like incurable cancer, covering our world and all the species in it.

 The same thing happens with transgenderism.
-We create a tech-fix for the steel boxes of cultural stereotypes and never ask for a moment if deconstructing the boxes that imprison our natural development would be better than the tech-fix.
+We create a tech fix for the steel boxes of cultural stereotypes and never ask for a moment if deconstructing the boxes that imprison our natural development would be better than the tech fix.
 Transgenderism is profitable.
-It deconstructs our humanity by deconstructing and commoditizing sex, the way capitalism deconstructs a way of life that would have us living in community with the land and each other, chewing us all up for the market.
+It deconstructs our humanity by deconstructing and commoditizing sex, the way capitalism deconstructs a way of life that would have us living in a community with the land and each other, chewing us all up for the market.